-292. A company that ceases to be a New Zealand tax resident is an "emigrating company", and under the company migration rules it is treated for tax purposes as if, immediately before emigrating, it had disposed of its property at market value, liquidated, and distributed the full amount available for distribution as dividends (s FL 1).
+303. A company that ceases to be a New Zealand tax resident is an "emigrating company", and under the company migration rules it is treated for tax purposes as if, immediately before emigrating, it had disposed of its property at market value, liquidated, and distributed the full amount available for distribution as dividends (ss FL 1 and FL 2).
+The company migration rules may also apply to companies that are still tax resident under New Zealand domestic law but become DTA non-resident, if certain "triggering events" occur (see s FL 3 and Tax Information Bulletin Vol 35, No 6 (July 2023): 54 at 59 for more information).